AaalgerLee/computationalphysics_N2013301020076/ex6_ch2.9/README.md

 ## 3.2Code
 Here is the code for [no-drag case](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory1.py)
 Here is the code for [with-air-drag case](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory2.py)
-Here is the code for [with density correction and firing system](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory3_density.py)
+Here is the code for [with density correction](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory3_density.py)
+Here is the code for [firing system]-scan different firing angles to figure out the longest distance while firing velocity is fixed.
 ## 3.3Running and Analysis
 ### The trajectory project
 - For the case with no air resistence, we set the initial velocity as 700m/s.